cmu-sei/redemption/doc/examples/codebase/README.md

 (See the toplevel [README.md](../../../README.md) instructions for details on how to build this container if necessary.

-Then, inside the shell this command gives you:
+Then, inside the shell this command gives you, go back to the demo directory:

 ``` sh
 pushd doc/examples/codebase